martin-rublik/jekyll-test/_posts/2024-03-21-comparing-directories.md

 ls . -Recurse | ?{$_.Extension -in ".dll",".exe"} | foreach {Get-FileHash $_.fullname | select *,@{n='RelativePath';e={$_.Path.Replace("$($pwd)","")}} -ExcludeProperty Path | sort -property RelativePath} | convertto-json | set-clipboard
 ```

-I decided to use the second approach, because version information is not so
+I decided to use the second approach.
+Version information is not so reliable and
-reliable and in some cases might not be updated.
-On the other hand, the hash is
+in some cases might not be updated.
+On the other hand, the hash is changing each
-changing each time a file changes.
+time a file changes.
 So I started building a one-liner which could be used for comparison.

 First, I needed to list all files within a directory.
 Simple:
 ```powershell